 • Saskia Simisker, deputy Mika Pajala

-• Kiti Suupohja, we are looking for deputy member
+• Kiti Suupohja, deputy Ville Porkka

 Management and Business (MAB)